 Business model: figuring out how you’ll make money from the idea.

 At Digital Natives we rely on the value of the idea validation process.
 It’s the foundation of every great, lovable product.
 That’s why over the years we worked out a well-designed system for validating business ideas.
 It has three main steps, and we break each down further into smaller parts.

 STEP 1.
-User/product research
+Customer validation